Debbie Augenthaler, LMHC, NCC

 Debbie is a psychotherapist in private practice in New York City.
 Her husband, Jim, died suddenly in her arms when she was only 36 years old.
 He had been healthy and vibrant – the doctors compared the probability of his death by heart attack to being struck by lightning.
 That lightning strike ended her life as she knew it and thus began the “baptism by fire” that brought her to her new future.

-Debbie’s upcoming book, You Are Not Alone, is the book she wishes she’d had when she was grieving, and wishes she had now to offer clients experiencing life-altering losses.
+Debbie’s book, You Are Not Alone, is the book she wishes she’d had when she was grieving, and is glad to have now to offer clients experiencing life-altering losses.
 With the connection of a shared experience, Debbie guides the reader through grief to transformation and a new beginning.